Supplement your Bethel College awards with federal and state funds or campus employment to help pay for your college education.

 - Annual completion of the FAFSA is required.

-You may choose to apply any work study earnings to charges for your college degree once you’ve established a proven Bethel work history.
+You may choose to apply any on-campus student employment earnings to charges for your college degree once you’ve established a proven Bethel work history.
 Most work study jobs are between 8-10 hours per week and located on the Bethel campus.
-You’ll be paid monthly at current minimum wage.
-Review open positions and complete your student employment application in Career Services.
+Wage rates vary depending on each position.

 What if I need additional funds?